loco-philippe/tab-analysis/README.md

 Analyzing these properties gives us a measure of the entire dataset.

 The TAB-analysis module carries out these measurements and analyzes.
-It also identifies data that does not respect given relationships.
+It also identifies data that does not respect given relationships and multidimensional structure.* .

 ## Examples